Kestrel: Web Server for ASP.NET Core

 Benefits of Kestrel Web Server

 1. Kestrel is fast.
-It is not a fully-featured website and does not provide the many features that you expect from a standard web server.
+It is not a fully-featured web server and does not provide the many features you expect from a standard web server.
 Hence it makes it lightweight in design and fast.

-2. Is supports all the versions of .NET Core
+2. It supports all the versions of .NET Core

 3. It is cross-platform.
 You can run it on Windows/Linux or Mac.
 This is something the ASP.NET missed always

-4. It is very simple to configure and run.
-In fact, it is already configured, when you create a new ASP.NET Core project in Visual Studio
+4. It is straightforward to configure and run.
+It is already configured when you create a new ASP.NET Core project in Visual Studio.

 5. Supports HTTPS